ThoMaur/hdf5-neuro-ml/README.md

 ## Citation

-DOI will be added after first Zenodo release.
+A DOI will be assigned via Zenodo upon first release.

+## License

+See LICENSE file.